You will learn

 Location-based segments are also useful to target people within a certain location radius, especially when promoting an event, or for targeting people based on local laws and regulations, such as those in the EU affected by GDPR.

-Item and Brand-Specific Segments
+Item and brand-specific segments

 Your item or brand-specific segments are classifications of customers who come to your site for a specific product or type of product.
 This narrows down your audience by interest so that you can generate content that will appeal to them specifically.

 Klaviyo’s gender prediction algorithm uses a customer’s first name and census data to make a gender prediction of either likely male, likely female, or uncertain.
-Predicted gender is an approximation, so when using targeted communication, you will likely want to include information for both genders.
+Predicted gender is an approximation, so when using targeted communication, you will likely want to include some information for both genders.

 You can also add your own custom properties to profiles to make segments even more detailed beyond what Klaviyo has as default options.
 An example of a custom property that is not a default in the Klaviyo platform is Favorite Color.
 To acquire this data from customers, consider asking for it within signup forms.